kennyalmendral/kennyalmendral.github.io/_posts/2018-07-26-php-string-functions.md

 Similar to `strstr` but it searches a character instead of a string within a string and if found, it returns that particular character together with everything that follows it.

-This function takes two inputs, the first input is the source string and the second input is the search character, for example:
+This function accepts two parameters, the first parameter is the source string and the second parameter is the search character, for example:

 ```php
 echo strchr('This is a string', 'a'); // Outputs: a string